I am "that mom"...the one who loves to put together a fun party. My child's parties are legendary in our community.

-I have a late November birthday, and I remember growing up thinking all the really cool kids had summer birthdays.
-They are the ones who got to plan parties anywhere in the world because everything is open and everyone is off work and able to attend.
+I have a late November birthday, and I remember growing up thinking all the really cool kids had summer birthdays; they got to plan parties anywhere in the world because everything was open, and everyone was off work and able to attend.
 Their parties included poolside fun in the sun, theme parks, picnics, and cool food.
-The best I could hope for was that my birthday would fall on Thanksgiving and we'd be able to get together with family.
+The best I could hope for was that my birthday would fall on Thanksgiving, and we'd be able to get together with family.

 Now, my own two children have November birthdays as well.
 Having children in the fall made me remember what it was like for me growing up, and it made me more determined to be creative about their birthday parties.
 I wanted them to have a blast in spite of the limited options available compared to the envied summer kids.

 What Kind of Party Can You Have in the Fall?

 Here are a few fall birthday ideas that I have used over the years.
 These activities are geared towards teens, but you can adapt these party ideas to suit any age, from kids to adults.